Frequently asked questions

 Summer camps meet at various locations around Squamish.
 Registrants will receive a schedule of locations the week prior to camp.

 We are happy to accept private funding or any other external funding source available to you, such as AFU, Fawkes, e-Streams, Self Design, IDLC/PIE, Pathways or any other distance learning academy.
 We have current criminal record checks on file with most organizations and are approved as a service provider with MCFD's Autism Funding Unit (AFU).
-Any single or multiple sources of funding can be used for homeschool support, behaviour support and/or summer camps.

 Invoicing depends on funder preference.
 AFU is typically invoiced per session, other distance learning organizations are invoiced bi-weekly or monthly.
-Summer camps are invoiced on registration.

 If an emergency occurs, first aid will be performed and emergency personnel will be contacted if necessary.
 Parents/guardians or emergency contacts will be notified as soon as possible to come pick up the child or meet at the hospital if appropriate.

 If a child is ill (fever, chills, cough, diarrhea, vomiting, rash or other communicable diseases), they must be kept home and not return until they are free of symptoms for 24 hours.
 If a child falls ill during session, parents/guardians will be contacted to come pick-up the child immediately.
 Refunds or credits will not be issued for child illness.
-If an educator is ill, parents/guardians will be contacted by 8 am that day.
-Credits will be issued if a session must be canceled due to educator illness.